-As is discussed above, if you have a slow network speed, even if the fastest VPN is used, you can hardly expect a high speed of internet connection.
+As is discussed above, if you have a slow network speed, even if the fastest VPN is used, you can hardly expect a high speed internet connection.
 Therefore, it’s fundamental to opt for a network service with a high speed, based on which, a high VPN connection speed can be expected.

 Carefully Check Your Network Connection

 Make sure your WiFi connection runs smoothly.
 If you have weak WiFi signals, your VPN won’t work as well.
-In fact, the internet connection in general won’t work well even without a VPN.
+In fact, the internet connection, in general, won’t work well even without a VPN.
 Stay close to your WiFi router for optimal connections.

 Choose a Decentralized VPN

 A decentralized VPN is based on blockchain technology that covers a wide range of nodes on the Internet.
 The nodes share their extra bandwidth to help VPN users to transmit their data.
 Moreover, a decentralized VPN features the most security than a centralized VPN due to its “DNA”.
 Users’ data won’t get leaked under a decentralized structure.

 Choose the servers that are close to your geological location and you’ll get a faster connection to the internet due to low delay.
 Moreover, changing to another server with higher bandwidth possibly allows you to avoid the crowding issue.